 · I’ve seen the complexity of personalities that populates this subculture, along with the addictions, the alcoholism, the mental illness, the racism, the bigotry, and even the deviancies.
 But I also understand the trials and hurdles that these folks have gone through because I’ve faced many of the same issues myself.

 · I’ve dealt with the pain that so many go through as they try so hard to be a member of this place called a gay community, to be wanted, to be loved, to be accepted, and to be recognized as real and human.
-I’ve also been a part of the humor, joy, and pride that my fellow drags have given others as they entertain or lead parades.
+I’ve also been a part of the humor, joy, and pride that my fellow drags have given others as they entertain or stand at the front of fairness and equality parades.

 I’ve worn lipstick, eyelashes, and high heels, and I’ve pranced around many oaken boards during my time, but to say having been a drag queen makes me a better writer…well, probably not.
 However, having done so gives me the privilege to convey stories of the past from the prospective of authenticity; yet, I also have the obligation to pay tribute by making sure my characters have heart and soul.
 Lately, I’ve been writing about drag queens, disturbed gay men, transgendered youth, and those who have conflict with God, not to mention a dose or two of flannel-weary lesbians.
 It’s what I know because I’ve lived it.
 With that said, writing about what I know and staying true to my purpose each time I compose a story is really what makes me a better writer.